 Virtual colonoscopy

-In a virtual colonoscopy, a computerised tomography (CT) scanner takes a series of x-rays.
-This builds up a three-dimensional picture of your bowel.
-It is done in the hospital CT department and you can usually have it as an outpatient.
-The person who works the scanner is called a radiographer.
+In a virtual colonoscopy, a CT scanner takes a series of x-rays.
+This builds up a three-dimensional (3D) picture of your bowel.
+You have this scan in the hospital CT department as an outpatient.
+The person doing the scan is usually a radiographer.

 Your bowel must be completely empty for a virtual colonoscopy.
-You will need to follow a special diet for a few days and take a laxative before the test.
-Your hospital will tell you what to do.
+You will need to follow a special diet for a few days and take a laxative before the scan.
+Your healthcare team will tell you what to do.

 The radiographer may give you an injection to help the muscles in your bowel relax.
-You may also have an injection of a dye called a contrast medium at the same time.
+You may also have an injection of a dye at the same time.
+This is called a contrast medium.
 The radiographer will tell you if you are going to have this.

-Just before the scan, the radiographer passes a tube into your back passage (rectum) and pumps in some air and gas (carbon dioxide).
+Just before the scan, the radiographer passes a tube into your rectum and pumps in some air or gas (carbon dioxide).
 This expands the bowel and helps to give a clearer picture.
-You will have two CT scans – one lying on your back and one lying on your front.
+You will have 2 CT scans – 1 lying on your back and 1 lying on your front.

 Related pages